mrazjava/booklink/booklink-import-openlibrary/README.md

 wc -l works.txt
 wc -l editions.txt
 ```
-Line count is important for final verification once data is imported into the database.
+Line count is useful for final verification once data is imported into the database.

 #### Remove line metadata
-openlibrary raw dumps have metadata which precedes each JSON line.
-It must be removed for GSON to properly recognize each
-line as JSON:
+In order to properly parse each line into a JSON object, we must remove a prefix provided by OpenLibrary:
 ```
 sed 's/^[^{]*//' authors.txt
 ```